 It’s light, bright and reflects the other colors of your home.
 You can absolutely take the easy way out and choose a can of paint right off the shelf, but is that the right choice for your home?
 The answer: it depends

-Buy a classic white ceiling paint, right off the shelf.
+Buy a classic white color, right off the shelf.
 This is a safe bet for sure, and one that works for many situations.
 Benefits?
 You’re not over-thinking it, and it works in most homes very well.

 However, if your walls are already painted a light or white shade, you might struggle with undertones!
 A white with more blue on the ceiling and more yellow on the walls could cause drama…and not necessarily the good kind of drama.